gallenc/opennms-paxexam/misc-examples/karaf-camel/karaf-camel-example/karaf-camel-paxexam-test-example/README.md

 # once the karaf has started log into the container and then ssh to the karaf
 docker-compose exec karaf1 bash

+# this starts a local karaf terminal directly in the container (where ssh-client is not installed)
+/opt/apache-karaf/bin/client -a 8101

+## this would allow you to ssh to the container externally
 ssh karaf@localhost -p 8101  -o StrictHostKeyChecking=no
 # (password karaf)